This is the logo for the 106th website.

 Photo: Kneeling, left to right: John Mikalanskis, Ken Bradfield and Robert York.
 Standing, left to right Gene Saucerman, Russ Enlow, Vic Breite, Newton Johnson, Glenn Ross, Charles Smith, Eugene Kelch, Van Wyatt and Glenn Hartlich.

 Photo: Kneeling, left to right Thelma York, Dolores Mikalauskis and Bobbie Wyatt.
-Standing, left to right: Dorothy Kelch, Anis Breite, Leda Johnson, Sally Saucerman, Nadine Hartlich, lone Bradfield and Phyllis Ross.
+Standing, left to right: Dorothy Kelch, Anis Breite, Leda Johnson, Sally Saucerman, Nadine Hartlich, June Bradfield and Phyllis Ross.

 An enjoyable time was had by everyone and it was decided next years' reunion would be held on December 13, 1986.